Ramsi Woodcock

 In A Critique of the Chicago School from the Perspective of the History of Life on Earth, I turn my attention to the intellectual foundation for the lull in antitrust enforcement that has persisted since the 1970s, namely, the skepticism regarding the efficacy of government intervention in markets associated with the Chicago School of law and economics.
 I argue that the Chicago School’s skepticism is ultimately based on a flawed analogy to the natural world.
 Far from representing a triumph of unregulated markets, the evolution of life and indeed of humanity on earth demonstrates the basic flaw in laissez faire.
 For life is shot through with theft—biologists call it predation—and therefore necessarily fails to achieve its potential.
 One can only imagine what greater heights life might have achieved had a regulator capable of blocking predation forced evolution to focus on production, rather than theft.
 Organisms that are capable of generating energy directly from inanimate matter rather than through predation would have been favored by a regulated evolution that prohibited theft.
 Organisms naturally able to generate energy directly from rocks or sunlight might not, then, have had to wreck the environment to extract energy and so would not face the grave threat of climate change that humanity faces today.
 I argue that the Chicago School must accept this account because the Chicago School generally supports vigorous enforcement of property rights.
 I further argue that, by preventing firms from harming each other apart from through the production and marketing of superior products, the antitrust laws are an extension of the rule against theft and therefore ought to receive greater support from the Chicago School.

-While I continue to believe that more antitrust enforcement would be good for consumers, I am exploring the limits of healthy antitrust enforcement—and continuing to plumb the theoretical foundations of the field—in three current research projects that will occupy me over the next two years.
+While I continue to believe that more antitrust enforcement would be good for consumers, I explore the limits of healthy antitrust enforcement—and continue to plumb the theoretical foundations of the field—in four other research projects.

 In Seeing the Entire Legal System as an Antimonopoly Project, I try to tease out lessons regarding the limits of antitrust by comparing the way antitrust regulates monopoly power to the way the U.S. Constitution and other laws regulate the power of the state.
 I argue that the state is a monopolist of a single production input, that of security, which, because it is essential to virtually all forms of production, gives the state its preeminence in social life.
 From this perspective, a democratic constitution makes the state qua security monopolist into a consumer cooperative in which consumers pay for security through their tax dollars and use the electoral system to vote for the directors of the cooperative (Congress) as well as its chief executive (the President).
 One of the principal lessons of the U.S. Constitution for antitrust comes from the absence in the constitution of any prohibition on the creation of state-owned enterprises.
 In antitrust terms, the security monopolist is free to buy up its customers and thereby to integrate vertically down the supply chain, so long as management (i.e., the elected representatives of the people) feel that integration leads to better outcomes for customers.